eduardomessias/eduardomessias.github.io/_posts/2019-05-17-codenature-random-walker.md

 By the number of directions to choose we can estimate - generally - that each direction has 25% of chances of being the chosen one.

 This exercise helps to understand that probabilty manipulation in a graphical way.
-Sliders can be used to manipulate probabilties and the source code is open and can be changed to make it more interesting as well.
+It contains sliders that can be used to manipulate the probabilty and its source code is open and can be changed to make it more interesting as well.

 [p5](https://p5js.org) library was used to make easer to draw on the screen, but it's basically JavaScript.